wjwwood/pyturtlebot/README.md

     http://x.x.x.x:5555

 This should bring you to a page where you can open existing notebooks or create new ones.
 After creating a new notebook or selecting one of the existing ones you should be brought to a new page where you can program the turtlebot using the ipython notebook.
-You can write code in each of the blocks and execute the blocks by hitting `shift+enter`.
+You can write code in each of the blocks and execute the blocks by hitting <kbd>SHIFT</kbd>+<kbd>ENTER</kbd>.